-Casual Friday is the age-old office dilemma.
+Casual Friday outfits are the age-old office dilemma.
 Scenario one: you turn up to work underdressed because you’re leading a team of your peers and don’t want to seem sartorially uptight.
 Or, scenario two: you’ve come to work overdressed because that promotion you’ve been wanting is oh-so-close and you’re still trying to seem professional to your superiors.
 Big fail.

 It’s imperative to find that sweet spot between sophisticated and chill, to master Casual Friday.
 The last day before the weekend boasts an almost off-kilter aesthetic – the perfect opportunity to flash your sartorial cards to your colleagues and establish yourself as a style leader, not a follower, in an office full of black suits and polished shoes.

 “Experiment with your own style.
 Keep it classy and classic with a touch of colour,” says Mile Wharton, founder of The Bespoke Corner Tailors.
 “I like to use a broken look.
 Chinos and a sports jacket in summer with an open collar.”

 But you shouldn’t look like you’re trying to win ‘fashions on the field’ at Spring Race Day or appear like you’ve just come from the gym; it’s a workday and you’ve still got clients to see, and things to do.

 Creating a look that every man can pull off, here are five essential style pieces for a winning Casual Friday office look.
 One that’ll have you impressing the boss and clients while keeping you in step with your peers.

 Avoid a full suit at all costs.
 Instead, go for a suit jacket or blazer, which is more casual but still concedes as tailoring, so it’s smart.
 However, the jacket’s structure will relax a little (cause it’s Casual Friday) compared to a regular business suit.
 The unstructured jacket will sit more natural, with less padding shoulder, ideally paired with chinos or work-ready jeans.